neura-sx/graphene-book/test/BSIP.md

 As for the BitShares network itself, the overall impact of this proposal will be positive, as the network's resources will be better utilized.
 With the current flat fees, most of the blocks are empty.
 Percentage-based fees will not fix this waste immediately, but will be a step in the right direction and a foundation for businesses based on small tips and micro-payments.

 # Areas covered
-This proposal covers the entitre implenetation of percentage-based fees.
+This proposal covers the entire implementation of percentage-based fees.
 In particular, the following aspects will be covered:
 * coding
 * code review by CNX